jslefche/piecewiseSEM/README.md

 ###WARNING

-***Some tests of directed separation are non-symmetrical -- the partial slope of a ~ b is not the same as b ~ a -- when the variables are non-linear (i.e., are transformed via a link function when fit to a non-linear distribution).
+***Some tests of directed separation are non-symmetrical -- the partial slope of a ~ b is not the same as b ~ a -- when the variables are non-linear (i.e., are transformed via a link function when fit to a non-normal distribution).
 We are currently investigating the phenomenon, but in the interim, the latest version of the package returns the lowest P-value.
 This the more conservative route.
 Stay tuned for more updates...***

+***This is only a problem if you are fitting generalized linear models!!***

 ##Examples